theonjs/theon/README.md

 - Easily create domain-specific fluent APIs
 - Create API clients that are simple to use and easy to maintain
 - Underline HTTP interface details from API consumers
+- Map HTTP interfaces and resources to programmatic entities
 - And make future changes silently from consumers eyes.
 - Use or write your own plugins to augment some specific feature
 - Validate request and responses params and bodies easily